 HomeChoice Bristol is the name of the scheme that Bristol City Council and partner Housing Associations within the city use to allocate their properties.
 For a full copy of the allocation scheme, please click here.

-There are three leaflets available which give information about HomeChoice Bristol, or other housing options.
+There are four leaflets available which give information about HomeChoice Bristol, or other housing options.
 To read or print off a copy of a leaflet, please click the title below:

 Some information on this site is in PDF format (Portable Document Format).
 To view these documents you will need Adobe Acrobat Reader.